tuchandra/sitev2/content/papers/data_and_power_archival_schoenebeck.md

 > Archivists appraise, collect, and preserve the props with which our notions of identity are built.
 In turn, notions of identity are confirmed and justified as historical documents validated with all their authority as ‘evidence’ the identity stories so built.

 **This paper draws upon archival theory** in a computing context.
-The uathors interview 17 adults ages 51 – 72, who "are—or soon will be—experiencing decisions about what to keep, what to get rid of, how, and when."
+The authors interview 17 adults ages 51 – 72, who "are—or soon will be—experiencing decisions about what to keep, what to get rid of, how, and when."

 > In this work, we build on archival appraisal theory as a foundation to explore personal data stewardship principles that apprize data and its management as instruments of power, control, subjectivity, and emotion.